Vaughan Collaborative Family Lawyers

 Both clients and lawyers are committed to arriving at a resolution of the issues in a non-adversarial mind frame.
 Clients and lawyers commit to each other in writing that they will not begin legal proceedings during negotiations and that both lawyers will withdraw from the case if one of the parties decides to go to court.

 All participants agree to negotiate in good faith and to be forthcoming with all relevant information and financial disclosure.

 At Bortolussi Family Law, two of our lawyers are trained in collaborative family law methods.
-Our founder Lorraine Bortolussi and associate Julie Zimmerman are both members of the York Region Collaborative Practice Group.
+Our founder Lorraine A. Bortolussi and associate Julie Zimmerman are both members of the York Region Collaborative Practice Group.
 They are each committed to helping clients find an amicable and effective resolution to any outstanding issues to resolve as part of a separation or divorce.